fleekgonzalo/Quartz/content/storing-digital-assets-securely/post.md

 - Dont talk about crypto with people that know your real identity.
 - Dont brag about the money you have or have made in crypto.

-Any and all of these put you physically at [risk](https://www.mirror.co.uk/news/us-news/mising-crypto-king-found-chopped-30707060).
+All of these put you physically at [risk](https://www.mirror.co.uk/news/us-news/mising-crypto-king-found-chopped-30707060).

 ## Practice